 What are the Best Alternatives to Dental Implants?

-The choice between dental implants and alternative solutions depends on factors such as the number and location of missing teeth and overall oral health.
-Dentures may be suitable for individuals who have lost all of their teeth, while dental bridges may be suitable for those who have lost one or a few teeth in a row.
+The choice between dental implants and alternatives to dental implants solutions depends on factors such as the number and location of missing teeth and overall oral health.
+Dentures may be suitable for individuals who have lost all their teeth, while dental bridges may be suitable for those who have lost one or a few teeth in a row.

 When Are Dental Implants Your Only Option to Restore Your Teeth?

 Patients looking for dental implants may have been wearing traditional dentures for many years but can no longer keep them in the mouth or retain sufficient biting or chewing ability.
 Alternatively, they may have been getting by with failing teeth, in some cases, for several years and can no longer eat or chew without some discomfort.

 When Do You Need Zygomatic Implants?